Helping Clinicians Navigate OCD and Support Their Patients

 Available with English captions and subtitles in Spanish.

-In this Ask Me Anything session for clinicians, join Elizabeth McIngvale, PhD, LCSW, to better understand the varying degrees of OCD, diagnostic criteria, evidence-based treatment, and the condition’s impact on patient care.
+In this session for clinicians, Elizabeth McIngvale, PhD, LCSW, helps us better understand the varying degrees of OCD, diagnostic criteria, evidence-based treatment, and the condition’s impact on patient care.

 This content is also available in Spanish.